michaelrafailyk/HighlightImpreciseItalicAngle/README.md

 # Italic Angle

 The Italic Angle is taken from Font Info -> Masters.
-If you work with italic master, the plugin will check the vertical segments and handles around Italic Angle.
-Also, it is worth noting that even upright styles have Italic Angle parameter set to 0.
-And if you work with upright master, the plugin will check all the vertical stems and handles that are not precise to 0 degree.

 # Rounding options